ncbi/stxtyper/README.md

 # This is for development purposes only.
-Please do not use for research, public health, or god forbid diagnostic purposes because we are still developing and testing this software.
+Please beware of using this for research, public health, or diagnostic purposes because we are still developing and testing this software and it may have errors.

 # StxTyper